Cough Medicine Abuse by Teens

 What you can do

-As a parent, you should warn your children about the dangers of abusing OTC drugs.
+As a parent, you should warn your children about the dangers of abusing OTC medicines.

 Here are other suggestions:

-Monitor the OTC drugs in your home.
+Watch the OTC medicines in your home.
 Keep track of how much medicine is in each bottle.

 Don't buy extra OTC medicines to stock up.

-Don't allow your children to keep OTC drugs in their bedroom, backpack, or school
+Don't allow your children to keep OTC medicines in their bedroom, backpack, or school

 Use OTC and prescription medicines responsibly yourself.